 For KIDS!
 Yes, we have computers for you too!
 Two touch-screen Early Learning Stations with mice, keyboards, and headphones are located in the center of the library.
 Parents, learn more about their fun and educational value at the AWE Learning website.

-Coming soon in 2013 ~ Funds have been budgeted for a handful of various eReaders for you to check out for use in the library for evaluation purposes.
+Coming soon in 2014 ~ Funds have been budgeted for a handful of various eReaders for you to check out for use in the library for evaluation purposes.
 Thinking of buying an eReader, but don’t know which you would like best?
 Soon we hope to help you in your decision making process by giving you hands-on time with popular devices for electronic reading.
-(Perhaps this is a good place to put in a quick plug for the Kansas Library System, where you can check out ebooks online!)
+(Perhaps this is a good place to put in a quick plug for Sunflower eLibrary, where you can check out ebooks online!
+Take a look at this page for more information on how to log on!)